TeachRock: Content and reach

-As of March 2021, TeachRock has 193 teacher-facing lesson plans and 69 student-facing lesson plans.
+As of March 2021, TeachRock had 193 teacher-facing lesson plans and 69 student-facing lesson plans.
 As an interdisciplinary curriculum provider, TeachRock's lessons cover a wide variety of subjects and topics to engage students including art, civics, math and geography.
 The lessons are taught using several music genres, ranging from classical to reggae.

 According to TeachRock's annual report, the initiative reaches approximately 800,000 students per year and hosts over 45,000 online users.
 Additionally, TeachRock has partnered with several organizations to expand its reach, including the American Federation of Teachers, the National Education Association, the United Federation of Teachers, the Rock and Roll Hall of Fame, the California Department of Education, and the Grammy Museum.

 The TeachRock Partner District and Schools Program supports school and district-wide adoption of the TeachRock curriculum through a rollout that features professional development and the sharing of arts-integration best practices.
 Current TeachRock partner districts and schools sites are as follows: